Kansas Sustainable Agriculture Research and Education (SARE)

 Sample CFPs and general NCR-SARE grant guidelines available here.

-Kansas Professional Development Travel Scholarship Program - currently open
+Travel Scholarship Program - currently open

 Kansas SARE Travel Scholarships are available for agricultural professionals to attend conferences to increase their knowledge of sustainable agriculture practices.
 Scholarship applicants must demonstrate a basic understanding of sustainable agriculture practices and how the educational opportunity will help them promote sustainable practices with their constituents.
 Knowledge gained should be applied to existing and new local programming upon completion of the professional improvement event.

 All applications are evaluated individually.
-Decisions to fund travel scholarships are based on the applicant's ability to link the educational opportunity with sustainable agriculture practices in their work.
-Applications with no relevant link to sustainable agriculture practices will not be funded.
+Decisions to fund travel scholarships are based on the applicant's ability to connect the educational opportunity with sustainable agriculture practices in their work.
+Priority will be given to professional improvement opportunities that promote greater understanding of topics within with the current Kansas SARE Initiatives:

 Travel scholarships are awarded as reimbursements.
 Reimbursable expenses are subject to KSRE and State of Kansas allowable travel rules and include lodging, registration, meals, airfare, and mileage.
 Those chosen for travel scholarships are required to complete a report immediately after the conference/event to receive their reimbursement.
 They will also be expected to complete a second report six to twelve months after the event to share how the information was used in their programming and the number of individuals with whom the information was shared.